 Kirk B. Hulett

 Kirk B. Hulett graduated from the University of California San Diego in 1978.
 Mr. Hulett graduated cum laude from the University of San Diego School of Law in 1983, where he was Managing Editor of the University of San Diego Law Reporter.
 Since 1984, Mr. Hulett has specialized in the representation of plaintiffs in securities and consumer class actions, participating as lead or co-lead counsel in dozens of class actions throughout the country, including Lincoln Savings (D. Az.); Media Vision (N.D.
 Cal.); Home Fed (S.D.
 Cal.); and Gensia Pharmaceuticals (S.D.
 Cal.).
-After a nearly six-month trial in Lincoln Savings case, the jury returned a verdict exceeding $250 million.
+After a nearly six-month trial in the Lincoln Savings case, the jury returned a verdict exceeding $250 million.
 Recently, Mr. Hulett was co-lead trial counsel in a multimillion dollar auditor liability action against PriceWaterhouseCoopers, LLP and is presently lead counsel on behalf of a class against Edward Jones & Company, regarding over $350 million in alleged kick-backs.
 He recently testified before the California Assembly Business and Professions Committee on the topic of potential regulatory and auditor liability reforms following the Enron financial collapse.